-With 106 licensed beds, River Parishes Hospital sees nearly 3,000 admissions and 35,000 outpatient visits a year.
+With 80 licensed beds, River Parishes Hospital sees nearly 3,000 admissions and 35,000 outpatient visits a year.
 The hospital features a Level III Trauma Center in addition to an Emergency Department where more than 18,000 visits occur annually.
-Nearly 150 physicians are affiliated with the hospital, with an active medical staff of more than 60.
+Nearly 120 physicians are affiliated with the hospital, with an active medical staff of more than 60.
 The nursing staff, which numbers nearly 200, is associated with several area nursing programs.
-Centers of emphasis include Orthopedics, Cardiology, Emergency Medicine, Surgery and Women’s Health.
-River Parishes Hospital also houses on its campus an Occupational Medicine Center staffed by professionals experienced in comprehensive industrial medical care and a Wound Care Center comprised of a team of physicians specially trained in the treatment of non-healing wounds.
+Centers of emphasis include Orthopedics, Cardiology, Emergency Medicine, and Surgery.
+River Parishes Hospital also houses on its campus a 3-story medical pavilion and an outpatient physical therapy building.

 LaPlace has more than 43,000 residents and is one of eight communities that comprise St. John the Baptist Parish.
 Major highways near the Parish are I-10, I-55 and U.S. 61.
 New Orleans International Airport is only 20 miles away.